Construction of the Virginia approaches to Arlington Memorial Bridge: The Lee Highway route

 The Lee Highway route was under active consideration through 1933, but abandoned in favor of Lee Boulevard.

 Arlington County Board of Supervisors chairman Harry A. Fellows formally ordered County Manager Roy S. Braden to begin acquiring rights-of-way on February 28, 1933.
 The National Industrial Recovery Act, signed into law on June 16, 1933, by President Franklin D. Roosevelt, appropriated $200,000 for construction on any approach to the bridge.

 Despite these actions, the Lee Highway route had not yet been approved by any governing body.
 The Commission of Fine Arts considered the Lee Highway route on July 15, 1933, but did not approve it.
 A bill was introduced into the Virginia General Assembly authorizing construction of the Lee Highway approach in August 1933. but the bill did not pass.
 By November 1933, the Works Progress Administration was ready to pay the state and county to employ out-of-work, unskilled laborers on construction projects.
 To take advantage of the offer, Arlington County officials began work to fix the route for the approach to Arlington Memorial Bridge.
 A joint CFA/NCPC group studied the Lee Highway and other approaches to the bridge on November 15, and on December 4 the CFA said it would approve any approach that Virginia and Arlington County did.
-Despite the offer, the Lee Highway connection was never again actively considered by Arlington County or the state of Virginia.
+The joint group study would ultimately be used to recommend both a northern and southern connection onto Columbia Island Despite such broad committee support, the Lee Highway connection was never again actively considered by Arlington County or the state of Virginia.